Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 Pandora Premium subscribers can search and play their favorite songs, albums and playlists.
 The ability to search by lyrics is another benefit to using Pandora Premium on Google Assistant devices – and an area where Spotify is glaringly absent.

-Listen to Deezer for free on your Nest speakers and displays
+Listen to Deezer for free on your Nest speakers

 Deezer free and with a Premium+ subscription listeners can access Deezer’s collection of more than 53 million songs on Google Home.
 Also, the Google Assistant will recognize 18 different moods and 74 genres should you wish to find new tunes, or sort through your music based on certain categorizations.
 Kick off your music session with “Hey Google, play my music” and enjoy your tracks.